 - Research Proposal, including a Budget Breakdown, Budget Justification, and Budget Summary

-- NEW for this Fiscal Year a USGS Data Management Plan must be included in the full
+- A USGS Data Management Plan must be included in the full proposal

 Application submission procedure: